-OLIVE BRANCH and LAUREL CROWN
+OLIVE BRANCH and LAUREL CROWN II

 Peace and War through Shakespeare’s Text

 This course has been POSTPONED to early 2018.
 Please contact Gerrad Taylor, Director, The Studio, for information.
 We invite all interested in enrolling this Fall to join us in an exciting Theatre Ensemble Course offered by The Studio at the Chesapeake Shakespeare Company.
 Click here for more information about the Theatre Ensemble course.

 OLIVE BRANCH and LAUREL CROWN COURSE: Acting ensemble workshop for U.S. veterans and all who support their service

 COURSE DESCRIPTION: Participants will explore themes of peace and war in Shakespeare’s plays and develop personal presentations based on their own experiences.
 They’ll perform contemporary dramatic and comedic scenes.
 With CSC Teaching Artist Alexandra Hewett, students will focus on awareness of the physical and vocal aspects of theatre and performing as a unit.
 No acting experience is needed.
 Course students may audition to perform, but there are also roles for non-performers, so come one, come all!

 BALTIMORE (October 2, 2017) – Following the success of its 2017 acting ensemble workshop for U.S. veterans, The Studio at the Chesapeake Shakespeare Company will continue offering this unique course.

 Participants will explore themes of peace and war in Shakespeare’s plays, as well as their own personal expressions of their experiences of war and peace.
 The course will culminate in a moving public performance for family, friends, and guests.
 No acting experience is needed.
 Enrollment is open to U.S. veterans from all branches and years of service, and all who are supporters of the veterans’ service to our country.